nikku/talks/2025-no-refactoring-issues/index.md

 ---
 title: No refactoring issues
-description: Understanding tech dept and a pragmatic proposal on handling it.
+description: Understanding tech debt and a pragmatic proposal on handling it.
 author: Nico Rehwaldt
 ---